Learn how to use ambient namespaces and declaration merging in TypeScript to enhance your coding capabilities.

 };

-interface is declared twice, each time with different properties.
+In this example, the User interface is declared twice, each time with different properties.
 TypeScript merges these declarations into a single interface with all properties.

 Declaration merging allows you to augment existing namespaces or types, which is particularly useful when working with third-party libraries.
-For instance, you might want to add a new method to a built-in type like String
+For instance, you might want to add a new method to a built-in type like String.

 interface String {